gerardp/NefroFood/README.md

-# Puc-O-No Food List App
+# NefroFood Food List App

 A web application built with Next.js, React, Tailwind CSS, and Sequelize for listing foods with mineral content indicators.